by Saemmool Lee

 The PRP project is supported by a five-year $5M grant from the National Science Foundation (#ACI-1541349) and has been led by researchers at UC Berkeley and UC San Diego with a partnership of more than 50 institutions.
 At UC Berkeley, CITRIS and the Banatao Institute lead the project, focusing on science engagement and connecting with faculty members who tackle scholarly challenges that the PRP could help solve.

-The CITRIS Tech Museum in Sutardja Dai Hall on the north side of the Berkeley campus is open to the public on weekdays year-round from 9:00 am to 4:30 pm for free, self-guided tours.
-It is closed on campus holidays and for occasional special events; please call ahead at (510) 664-4301 to confirm availability if you are planning a museum visit.
+The CITRIS Tech Museum in Sutardja Dai Hall on the north side of the Berkeley campus is open to the public for free, self-guided tours.
+It is closed on campus holidays and for occasional special events.

 The Center for Information Technology Research in the Interest of Society (CITRIS) and the Banatao Institute drive interdisciplinary innovation for social good with faculty researchers and students from four University of California campuses – Berkeley, Davis, Merced, and Santa Cruz – along with public and private partners.
 Find out more at CITRIS-UC.org.